sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ## Sequential Mode

-By default, the *MetricsHub Engine* sends the queries simultaneously to the host.
-Although the parallel transmission is faster than the sequential one, too many requests at the same time can lead to the failure of the targeted host.
+By default, the *MetricsHub Engine* sends the queries simultaneously to the host resource.
+Although the parallel transmission is faster than the sequential one, too many requests at the same time can lead to the failure of the targeted host resource.

 Use the `--sequential` option to force all the requests to be executed in a sequential order, thus the monitored host is not overloaded.